 | Total (by bus/shared) | 7,100 | 13,000 | 19,900 |

 Keep in mind that these are approximate figures.
-Homestay prices in remote sub-valleys like Hudan and Sural may vary.
+Homestay prices in remote sub-valleys like Hudan and Sural may vary, and in the more popular homestays they can go up to Rs 2,000 per night in peak season.
 Some homestays include meals in their rate, which brings down your food costs significantly.
 Also, there are no ATMs in Pangi Valley beyond Killar (and even the one in Killar may not always work), so carry enough cash for your entire stay.

 What Should I Know About Safety and Road Conditions?